Secure Your Visa To Dream Country

 3. Be Respectful and Honest

 Remember to be respectful during the interview.
 Always remain polite.
-Avoid trying to interrupt them during conversations or shouting answers during interviews!
+Avoid interrupting them during conversations or shouting answers during interviews!

-And, of course, try not to give false answers about anything asked.
+And, of course, try not to give false answers to anything asked.
 Honesty is always appreciated and rewarded.

-US Visa Officers are highly trained to spot lies and understand you are saying something that someone made you remember and made up for you!
+U.S. visa officers are highly trained to spot lies and understand that you are saying something that someone made you remember and made up for you!

 4. Be Confident